 The Company continues to have the highest domestic credit ratings of

-AAA from CRISIL (S&P subsidiary) and Fitch.
-Moody's and S&P have
+AAA from CRISIL (S&P subsidiary) and India Ratings & Research (a Fitch

-Company, as Baa2 positive outlook (local currency issuer rating) and
+international debt, as Baa2 positive outlook (local currency issuer

-from Moody's and S&P is higher than the country's sovereign rating.
+rating), which is one notch higher than the countrys sovereign rating.

-Strong credit ratings by leading international agencies reflect the
+sovereign rating.
+Strong credit ratings by leading international

-Scheme and Employee Stock Purchase Scheme) Guidelines, 1999 (`the SEBI
+and Employee Stock Purchase Scheme) Guidelines, 1999 (the SEBI

 The applicable disclosures as stipulated under the SEBI Guidelines as

-at March 31, 2013 (cumulative position) are provided in Annexure I to
+Employees Stock Option Scheme are provided in Annexure I to this

 is made at the market price prevailing as on the date of the grant plus